ROVI-org/services-demonstration/README.md

 A demonstration pipeline that starts with uploading data and ends with a system health dashboard.

+Learn how to use the service via the documentation [./docs/](./docs/)

 ## Installation

 Build the environment using Anaconda